MetaQCD.jl

 - [ ] Mass-splitting preconditioner / Hasenbusch trick

-- [ ] Full support for CUDA and ROCm backends
+- [x] Full support for GPU Backends (CUDA and ROCm for now)

-First make sure you have Julia version 1.9.4 installed.
+First make sure you have Julia version 1.9.4 or above installed.
 You can use juliaup for that or just install the release from the Julia website.

 Then: